 A traditional Jewish burial is "green" be custom anyway.
 We bury in a shroud, use a special inexpensive pine coffin with minimal ornamentation and no metal.
 No embalming is permitted.

 True.
 Jewish burial practices have always been simple, natural and earth-friendly.
 The difference between a Jewish burial at Eloise Woods and other cemeteries is a $2000 1.6 ton reinforced concrete burial vault.
 Plus the option to bury in a shroud or tallit only (no outside container) as is the tradition in Israel.
 Plus we encourage families to lower the body and fill in the grave which most conventional cemeteries do not allow.

 Basically ANYONE is welcome to buried here regardless of their religious beliefs.
 We have a Jewish section called 'Teva Garden' (which means Nature in Hebrew) to serve the Jewish Community.

 What are the environmental effects of non-green burials?

 Picture this: the amount of metal buried each year in this country is enough to build and re-build the Golden Gate Bridge.
 The amount of embalming fluid used each year is enough to fill an Olympic-sized swimming pool.
 Enough reinforced concrete is buried every year to build a 2-lane road from San Francisco to Phoenix.
 This is not to mention all the toxic herbicides used to keep the grasses of conventional cemeteries green and weedless and flat.
-I don't think there are enough zeros to guess the amount of water used to keep the grass green.
+There are not enough zeros to guess the amount of water used to keep the grass green.
 50,000 tons of hard wood, such as the endangered Mahogany, are used in caskets.

 Can family members leave flowers and/or plant a plant or tree there?